compwiz32/MeetupMaker/ConfigFiles/MeetingChecklist.md

 - [ ] LOCAL ONLY - Book conference room
 - [ ] Create Teams Meeting (LOCAL MEETINGS GET A DIFFERENT TEAMS LINK)
 - [ ] Socialize event (Twitter, Facebook, LinkedIn, etc.)
-- [ ] LOCAL ONLY - Call TekSystems re Food and Sponsorship
+- [ ] LOCAL ONLY - Call TEKSystems re Food and Sponsorship
 - [ ] LOCAL ONLY - Update Align Visitor software with local attendee names
 - [ ] LOCAL ONLY - Test joining teams meeting from conference room
 - [ ] LOCAL ONLY - Request podium if its not in room already